jsoref/dart-lang-sdk/pkg/js/proposal.md

 place `Iterable<T>` members on Object.prototype, or handle this at the interceptor level.
 The current theory is that not many JS APIs return iterables (Arrays are much more common).
-A wrapper-based conversion, either implicit or explcit, should be enough to handle this.
+A wrapper-based conversion, either implicit or explicit, should be enough to handle this.

 ### Stream<T> and JS Async Iterable